“A Wondrous Land of Imagination”

 My remixed variations of “Little Girl Lost” (1962), “Black Leather Jackets” (1964), and “The Bewitchin’ Pool” (1964) transcend the bounds of the TV shows that Rod Serling introduced every week.
 More than simply creating alternative casts—or bringing together characters from different episodes—the stories in A Child’s Personal Twilight Zone: Imagining New Possibilities highlight the otherworldly adventures of young protagonists who learn to imagine new possibilities.
-The collection is forthcoming.
+An audiobook is forthcoming.

 From Miami to LA: Personal Storytelling in the Digital Age